Margaret Thom

-Margaret M. Thom DStJ ONWT (born 1951) is the commissioner of the Northwest Territories.
+Margaret M. Thom DStJ ONWT (born 1951) is a Canadian politician, who was the commissioner of the Northwest Territories.
 She previously served as the deputy commissioner of the Northwest Territories, Canada, from June 2, 2005, until October 2011.
 In June 2022 she was appointed to a second term.

 Thom was born and raised in Fort Providence in an Indigenous family and worked a number of jobs before enrolling in a counselling program at Aurora College during the 1990s, subsequently becoming a counsellor at Deh Gáh School in Fort Providence.

 Thom is a member of the NWT Education Hall of Fame and has been awarded the Territorial Wise Woman Award.